 This bittersweet punch-line is echoed throughout Of Sheep and Men, a deep documentary dive into a nation chiefly characterized by inactivity (economic, political, and social).
 Through the lens of one particular sport — ram-fighting — Sayad’s film explores the national character and the trials of its people with piercing scrutiny.

-With their single camera, director Sayad and cinematographer Patrick Tresch sniff out stirrings amongst the forgotten residents of Bab El-Oued, the working-class neighbourhood of Algiers that also took centre stage in Merzak Allouache’s 1994 drama Bab El-Oued City.
-Ram-fighting is especially popular here, just as dog- and cock-fighting are popular in other societies, where social mobility is just as rare and animal husbandry still a widely-held occupation.
+With their single camera, director Sayad and cinematographer Patrick Tresch sniff out stirrings amongst the forgotten residents of Bab El-Oued, the working-class neighborhood of Algiers that also took center stage in Merzak Allouache’s 1994 drama Bab El-Oued City.
+Ram-fighting is especially popular here, just as dog-fighting and cock-fighting are popular in other societies, where social mobility is just as rare and animal husbandry still a widely-held occupation.

 Like Samir, many of ram-fighting’s avid fans remain just that: fans.
 Their involvement is limited to keen spectating and making the long journeys across Algeria to attend bouts.
 These men live vicariously through the tournament competitors, being too financially reliant on their own stock of sheep to risk injuring them or their pockets.

 For Samir, the stakes are low, but others have loftier ambitions than a fun day out.
 For men like Habib, whose ill-fated childhood ambitions are riding on El-Bouq, ram-fighting promises to reverse the economic emasculation they’ve become accustomed to and restore dignity within themselves.
 Unfortunately for Habib, though, El-Bouq happens to be a ram so sweetly docile that audiences will be able to sense more disappointment in this young man’s imminent future.